 Dr. Cameron Barrows.
-1980-1986 - worked for The Nature Conservancy (TNC) with his wife Kate, managing the last remaining old growth redwood forest in Mendocino County, CA, and conducting research on Spotted Owls.
-1986-2005 - continued working for TNC and other NGO conservation organizations to implement the first-in-thenation Habitat Conservation Plan in the Coachella Valley, and expanding that plan to encompass the full breadth of biodiversity within that valley.
+Dr. Cameron Barrows worked for The Nature Conservancy (TNC) with his wife Kate, managing the last remaining old growth redwood forest in Mendocino County, CA, and conducting research on Spotted Owls (1980-1986).
+Dr. Barrows continued working for TNC and other NGO conservation organizations to implement the first-in-the-nation Habitat Conservation Plan in the Coachella Valley and expanding that plan to encompass the full breadth of biodiversity within that valley (1986-2005).
 Research focused on the Coachella Valley fringe-toed lizard and flat-tailed horned lizard.

-2005-2022 - Research Faculty at the University of California Riverside's (UCR) Center for Conservation Biology.
+He worked with the Research Faculty at the University of California Riverside's (UCR) Center for Conservation Biology (2005-2022).
 Research focused on the response and resilience of desert species to modern climate change.

-2022 - retired, Emeritus Research Faculty at UCR.
+Emeritus Research Faculty at UCR (2022-Retired).
 Still doing research and still married to Kate (44 years and counting).
 Their son Colin is carrying the desert conservation torch into the coming decades.